FedorFeofanov/Pop-up-Answer/README.md

 - popup.css: Styles for the floating popup.

-## Description

-manifest.json

-- The main configuration file for Chrome extensions, specifying permissions, scripts, and actions.

-background.js
-- Handles background processes such as creating context menus and communicating with content scripts.

-content.js
-- Injected into web pages, listens for messages from the background script, and performs the core function of fetching and displaying answers.

-popup.html & popup.css
-- Provide the basic interface and styling for any popups or UIs used by the extension.
-## How it works
-1. Context Menu Creation: The extension creates a right-click context menu option, "Answer", when it is installed or updated.
-2. Script Injection and Messaging: When "Answer" is selected, the background script injects the content script into the current tab.
-3. Answer Retrieval: The content script fetches the answer for the selected question using a JSON file that the user can edit.
-4. Popup Display: The fetched answer is displayed in a styled popup near the text selection.
 # Adding answers rules
+If you want to share answers added to the answers.json, which is highly appreciated by the community, you should follow the naming rules, so that they could be found later on
 ## Psihologija
 "Answers": "[year][theme]"

 # How can you contribute?
 ## Adding answers
-The easiest way of adding answers is by opeining answers.json file, clicking *Edit this file* and adding questions with answers following the standart, both of them should be inside of double quotes "", there should be colon : after key and comma at the end of the line.
-After you done editing the file, press commit changes and add a description following commit naming stadart, it is one section earlier than this text.
+The easiest way of adding answers is by opeining answers.json file right on github, clicking *Edit this file* and adding questions with answers following the standart, both of them should be inside of double quotes "", there should be colon : after key and comma , at the end of the line.
+After you done editing the file, press commit changes and add a short description.
 Create a pull request to request adding your work to the project.
 ## Giving feedback
 If you used the extension and thought of anything that can be improved or change, please head to the Issues section on GitHub and add a new issue.
 ## Improving the code